Find the best streaming service for you with as we compare new TV shows, binge-worthy series, and Original movies.

-Prime Video has popular movies such as I Am Legend, Creed ll, A Quiet Place, and Instant Family, just to name a few.
-Your little ones will also enjoy the kids section with TV shows Kung Fu Panda, Clifford the Big Red Dog, and Spongebob Square Pants.
+Prime Video has popular movies such as The Wolf of Wall Street, The Hunger Games, Legally Blonde, and the James Bond movies, just to name a few.
+Your little ones will also enjoy the kids section with TV shows Kung Fu Panda, Clifford the Big Red Dog, and Hotel Transylvania.

-Not only do you get lots of on-demand content, but you can also rent and buy movies on Prime Video.
+Not only do you get lots of on-demand content, but you can also rent and buy movies and TV series on Prime Video.

-If you haven’t watched newly released movies The Invisible Man, Hobbs & Shaw, or Once Upon a Time in Hollywood, you’ve just found yourself the service you need.
+If you haven’t watched new-ish movies like Top Gun Maverick, Air, or Creed III, you’ve just found yourself the service you need.

 And last but not least, you get super quick shipping with Prime.
 Does your daughter need a new toothbrush?
 Order it in a swipe.
 Do you need desk organizers?
 Get it on your doorstep within a few days.

-Prime Video is a unique service where you get on-demand content, the choice to rent or buy new movies, and quick next-day Prime shipping, and four more underrated services.
+Prime Video is a unique service where you get on-demand content, the choice to rent or buy new movies, quick next-day Prime shipping, and four more underrated services.

 New, old, popular, and unpopular content

-There isn’t a theme with Amazon Prime Video in terms of what type of content you will get on there, but hey, we can’t complain.
+There isn’t a theme with Amazon Prime Video in terms of what type of content you will get on there, but we do have to warn you of something:

 Disney+: Best for Disney fans